Holographic $SO(2,d)$ anomaly: Summary

-The recent work \cite{Wang:2020eln} suggests that the string low energy effective action could always be recast as Lovelock type of theory to all orders in $\alpha'$.
+In \cite{Wang:2020eln}, it is suggested that the string low energy effective action could always be recast as Lovelock type of theory to all orders in $\alpha'$.
 Therefore, by considering the gauge field and ruler field associated with the stringy gauge symmetries, it is possible to recast the string low energy effective theory as a gauge theory in the form of (\ref{lovelock}).

-1cm \centerline{\bf Acknowledgments} 5mm The author thanks Chen-Xu Han, Xing Huang, Pu-Jian Mao, Seung-Joo Lee, Bo-Han Li, Hong L\"u, Jian-Xin Lu, Jun-Jin Peng, Jun-Bao Wu, Yi Yan, Hai-Tang Yang and Piljin Yi for useful conversations.
-This work is supported by National Natural Science Foundation of China(Grants No. 11305125, No. 12047502), the Basic Research Program of Natural Science of Shaanxi Province(Grants No. 2019JM-026), and the Double First-class University Construction Project of Northwest University.
+1cm \centerline{\bf Acknowledgments} 5mm The authors thank Chen-Xu Han, Xing Huang, Pu-Jian Mao, Seung-Joo Lee, Bo-Han Li, Hong L\"u, Jian-Xin Lu, Jun-Jin Peng, Jun-Bao Wu, Hai-Tang Yang and Piljin Yi for useful conversations.
+This work is supported by National Natural Science Foundation of China(Grants No. 11305125, No. 12047502, No. 12275217, No. 12247103), the Basic Research Program of Natural Science of Shaanxi Province(Grants No. 2019JM-026), and the Double First-class University Construction Project of Northwest University.